-Compared to the rest of the Metropolitan Los Angeles market, the Diamond Bar submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Diamond Bar submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 6 listings have come on the market, which means spaces might be leasing quickly.
+In the last 90 days, 19 listings have been posted online, which means new availabilities most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Diamond Bar occupants.
+Information is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Diamond Bar residents.
 Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.